Strathconon - Local attractions

 From Inverness harbour there are boat trips on the Moray Firth to see one of the local dolphin pods If you are in Rosemarkie you can also look out from the point as that is a good dolphin spotting area.
 Less easy to spot is the Loch Ness monster, but there are boat trips (Loch Ness Cruises, Jacobite Cruises) from just south of Inverness where you can try your luck.
 There is a kiddies play area at Drumnadrochit which can be driven to via the scenic route through Cannich.

 The Scottish Open Golfing tournament is taking place just outside Inverness over the next few years in July.

-The closest public swimming pools are in Dingwall and Inverness - the Inverness facility is bigger with both leisure and swimming pools.
+The closest public swimming pools are in Dingwall and Inverness - the Inverness facility is bigger with both leisure and swimming pools, the Dingwall pool has a kiddies pool and slide too and is well worth the visit.
 The Ice skating rink is near the Inverness pool.